kumpeapps/KKid/README.md

 ## Future Feature List

--   [ ] Add ability for users to choose a custom background image
--   [ ] Add ability for users to choose a custom logo image
 -   [X] Add managed app config parameters
 -   [X] What's New Page
 -   [X] Gift wish list for the kids